cprieststephens/diy-kata-3/README.md

 ## Getting started

-# Clone this repository
+### Clone this repository
 - Create a fork of this repo.
 - Clone your copy of the repo using the command: `git clone git@github.com:*your-github-username*/diy-kata-3.git`.

-# Install the project dependencies
+### Install the project dependencies

 Use the command `npm install` to install the necessary libraries required for Node.js to run.

-# Run the test code
+### Run the test code

-Run the test for each function following this format: ``npm test -- functionName`.
+Run the test for each function following this format: `npm test -- functionName`.

+Authors: Camilla Priest-Stephens and CommandShiftHQ.